Financial Update

 1. Board Reserves – This is the minimum reserve holdings established by the Board for the specified purposes.
 The Board reserves are fully funded at required levels.

 2. AMA Contingency Reserve – This is the reserve available to fund key activities that are cyclical or one-time in nature.
-A sizable draw from the contingency reserve was planned to deliver on the essential elements identified by the Board.
-With strong membership retention and judicious use of resources while negotiations are underway, the value of the reserve is substantially greater than budgeted, providing the financial flexibility to sustain essential activities if an agreement is not reached.
+A sizable draw from the contingency reserve was planned for 2022-23 in the original budget.
+However, with the stability provide by the AMA Agreement, we anticipate the draw from the reserve to be much less than budgeted, and the reserves remain at a healthy level.